thiennp/frontend-mastery-hub/levels/35/README.md

-# Level 35: Angular Testing & Debugging
+# Level 35: Angular Forms & Validation

 ## Overview
-This level focuses on angular testing & debugging and provides comprehensive learning materials, examples, and projects.
+This level focuses on angular forms & validation and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of angular testing & debugging
+- Understand the core concepts of angular forms & validation
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns